rleish/relative_nav/README.md

 The original code, written by Robert Leishman, is in the Public Domain.
 This work was completed by Robert Leishman while performing official duties as a federal government employee with the Air Force Research Laboratory and is therefore in the public domain (see 17 USC § 105).
 Public domain software can be used by anyone for any purpose, and cannot be released under a copyright license.

 However, all software in the Master Branch was not written by Robert Leishman and does come with copyrights.
-Copyrighted software (and associated copyright information) is found in the following nodes/folders: cereal_port, control_toolbox, mikro_serial
+Copyrighted software (and associated copyright information) is found in the following nodes/folders: cereal_port, control_toolbox, mikro_serial, and microstrain_3dmgx2_imu.
+The rest of the software is public domain.

+All of the code written by Robert Leishman includes doxygen comments and documentation can be built using that tool.
+For more information on that see: http://www.stack.nl/~dimitri/doxygen/

 Several technical papers that describe the development: